CHERI-Alliance/certification-test-suite/README.md

 This is a (work-in-progress) test suite for CHERI Alliance CHERI Certification.
 It contains tests mostly inherited from the CHERI C test suite, with ones intended to test corner cases of CHERI MIPS behaviour removed, and the remainder cleaned up.

+The test suite contains a number of tests for different aspects of a CHERI system.
+Each of these includes one or more checks.
+All checks must pass for the test suite to be considered to have passed.

 Platform integration
 --------------------